PassiveLemon/blobsaver-docker/README.md

 Find a place to store your blobs.
 Something like `/home/(user)/Documents/Blobs/`.
 This will be needed later. </br>

+I also highly recommend limiting the CPU usage of the container as when the program runs, it will spike your CPU usage. </br>

 ### Docker container </br>
 ```
 docker run -d --name (container name) -v (path to blob directory):/blobsaver/blobs/ -e VERSION=(version) -e CRONTIME=(time in cron format) -e BLOBARG=(arguments for blobsaver) passivelemon/blobsaver-docker:latest